["plan"]

 Classic Lime Daiquiri in coupe glass garnished with lime

-The Daiquiri is having a moment in the limelight, with the Lime Daquiri, Banana Daiquiri, and Strawberry Daiquiri leading the popularity pack.
+The Daiquiri is having a moment in the limelight, with the Lime Daiquiri, Banana Daiquiri, and Strawberry Daiquiri leading the pack.
 Here is a freezer door version of the Lime Daiquiri to enjoy in a flash.

 • Pour off 210ml from a bottle of Wray & Nephew White Overproof Rum